 A complete guide to the big winners at the 2019 Tony Awards

 A highlight of the theatrical calendar, the 2019 Tony Awards took place on 9th June 2019, with awards presented at Radio City Music Hall.
 Featuring performances from Broadway’s newest musicals, as well as guest appearances from some of the biggest names in theatre, many productions and performers walked away with some of the biggest awards in showbusiness.
 Don’t miss out on seeing Tony Award-winning productions on Broadway, including the West End transfer of Hadestown and Golden Age musicals revived for the present day.
+Inspired to see even more Broadway theatre?
+From long-running productions to the latest openings, book your tickets to shows across Broadway with us.

 Winners at the 2019 Tony Awards